nicklaustrup/dungeonchat/.github/instructions/fixing_bugs.md

 ---
 applyTo: '**'
 ---
-That's a great request!
-I'll convert the **VS Code Bug Squasher Protocol for AI Agents** into a clean, copy-paste-friendly markdown message.

----
 # VS Code Bug Squasher Protocol for AI Agents

 **Objective:** To systematically identify, test, and resolve bugs within a given codebase.
 This protocol prioritizes a **test-driven approach** to ensure accuracy, prevent regressions, and minimize debugging time.
+Share a one sentence summary of what you are doing at after "Working" at each step.
 ---

 ## Phase 1: Diagnosis & Strategy
 This phase is about understanding the problem completely before writing any code.

 ### 1. Ingest & Deconstruct the Bug Report
+* **Communication:** Summarize the issue in your own words.
 * **Parse All Inputs:** Thoroughly analyze the user's bug report, including titles, descriptions, and comments.
 * **Identify Key Information:** Extract the following critical data points:
     * **Expected Behavior:** What should the software do?